 WORLD WIDE COLLABORATION

-Under the normal circumstances, making a vaccine can take up to ten to fifteen years because of the complexity of vaccine development.
+Under normal circumstances, making a vaccine can take up to ten to fifteen years because of the complexity of vaccine development.

 However, within a global pandemic, time was a bonus the world could not afford.
 Researchers quickly prepared to share their coronavirus data with other scientists.
 World wide collaboration & data sharing is the major factor vaccines are developing so quickly.